| The main problem was his casual attitude to his internal database.

 So it was that Daave Eighteight corrupted his citymap file and accidentally got on the wrong vactrain - The Underfloor Express - which took him to Westharm citynode (two thousand kilometres from his destination).
 To make it worse, he only realised his mistake after leaving the station and wondering why all the edgeport buildings had been redesigned.

 To top it all, his personal ident file was now malfunctioning, denying him access to his personal credit function.
-He effectively had no money.
+He effectively had no credit, no money.

 More Information on the locations mentioned in this story